rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-faq.md

 #### Can I use Cloud Backup on my server?

-You can use Cloud Backup on virtually any server in the Rackspace Cloud.
-Some exceptions are FreeBSD&reg; 9, Debian&reg; 5, and Windows&reg;
+You can use Cloud Backup on Linux and Windows in the Rackspace Cloud.
+Some exceptions are FreeBSD&reg; 9, Debian&reg; 5, and Windows&reg; 2003.
-2003.
+You can also use Cloud Backup on Linux and Windows servers external to Rackspace Cloud, including just about any server connected to the public internet, such as personal laptops, servers located on your company's premesis, and servers hosted by other cloud providers.

-**Note**: If you have servers that are not in the Rackspace Cloud that are running operating systems that are supported by Rackspace, the following installer links for more details.
+**Note**: If you have servers that are not in the Rackspace Cloud that are running operating systems that are supported by Rackspace, see the following installer links for more details.

 Before you can use Cloud Backup, you must have the backup agent installed and running on your cloud server.
 Cloud servers with a Managed Operations service